pybind/pybind11/docs/compiling.rst

    ``pybind11::opt_size``
      ``/Os`` for MSVC, ``-Os`` for other compilers.
 Does nothing for debug builds.

+   ``pybind11::static``
+     Statically link against libpybind11, and configure the pybind11 headers to not provide definitions that they would provide in the default header-only mode.

 Two helper functions are also provided:

     ``pybind11_strip(target)``